gio-del/Eriantys-Board-Game/README.md

 ![](src/main/resources/images/home.jpg)

-The aim of the project is the design and implementation of a board game ([Eriantys](https://www.craniocreations.it/prodotto/eriantys/)) through a distributed system.
+The aim of the project is the design and implementation of a board game ([Eriantys](https://www.craniocreations.it/prodotto/eriantys/)) through a client-server application.

 Prof. Alessandro Margara